causaliq/causaliq/docs/projects/knowledge.md

 - **Uncertainty communication**: Clear explanation of confidence levels and limitations
 - **Report generation**: Automated research summaries and methodology descriptions

-## Integration with Ecosystem
+## Upcoming Integration with Ecosystem

-- 🔍 **CausalIQ Discovery** (causaliq-workflow) makes use of this package to learn more accurate graphs.
+- 🔍 **CausalIQ Discovery** makes use of this package to learn more accurate graphs.
-- 🧪 **CausalIQ Analysis** (causaliq-analysis) uses this package to explain the learning process, intelligently combine end explain results.
+- 🧪 **CausalIQ Analysis** uses this package to explain the learning process, intelligently combine end explain results.
-- 🔮 **CausalIq Predict** (causaliq-predict) uses this package to explain predictions made by learnt models.
+- 🔮 **CausalIq Predict** uses this package to explain predictions made by learnt models.

 <br/>